 - 1 tsp. packed light brown sugar

 - 1 small clove garlic finely grated with a microplane

 - 1 tsp.
 Korean hot pepper flakes

 - 1 scallion thinly sliced on the bias

 - Place the eggs in a large pot and add enough cold water to cover the eggs by one inch.

 - Over high heat, bring to a rolling boil.
 Remove from heat and cover.
 Leave the eggs in the pan for 10 minutes.

 - Drain the hot water from the eggs and carefully shake the pan so the egg shells crack in a few places.

 - Place in an ice bath (a large bowl filled with cold water and ice).
 Keep the eggs in the ice bath for at least 20 minutes.

-- Peel the eggs and slice in half lengthwise.
+- Peal the eggs and slice in half lengthwise.
 Remove the yolks and place them in a medium-large bowl.
 Mash the yolks well.